-Michigan Criminal Justice & Criminalistics Graduate Degree Programs
+Criminal Justice & Criminalistics Graduate Programs in Michigan

 At the graduate level, a criminal justice degree may provide students with the opportunity to deepen their knowledge and engage in research on issues involving crime, justice and law enforcement.
 Criminal justice is a social science concerned with the practices and systems of government who are directed to uphold societal control of crime, deter and mitigate crime, and punish offenders.

 The criminal justice system itself has three main facets.
 These are law enforcement, the courts, and corrections.
 Each of these subjects can become the focus of a degree in criminal justice, as might several others.
 Among these are criminalistics and forensic science, criminal psychology, and criminology.

 What is a Degree program in Criminal Justice & Criminalistics? in Michigan

 A criminal justice degree program is a program of study that may lead to a graduate certificate, masters, or doctorate degree program.
 The focus of a criminal justice degree program is often on the theory, causes, and prevention of different types of crime.
 Many programs also discuss ethics, legal processes, and the treatment and rehabilitation of offenders.